notem/pyptlib3/sphinx/API.rst

 Server case (skip if you are a client):
 """"""""""""""""""""""""""""""""""""""""""""

-Your application should then use :func:`server.getServedBindAddresses()
+Your application should then use :func:`server.getBindAddresses()
-<pyptlib.server.ServerTransportPlugin.getServedBindAddresses>` to
+<pyptlib.server.ServerTransportPlugin.getBindAddresses>` to
 learn which transports it should launch.

 Since the application runs as a server, it will push data to Tor's